Kiberchaika/WaveMAE/AIDocs/wavemae_plan_16jun_2025.md

         *   The function should save the model, optimizer, and training state to a specified directory.
         *   The training script must accept a `--resume_from_checkpoint` argument.
     4.  **Implement TensorBoard Logging:**
-        *   Log all loss components (total, main recon, main percep, aux w2v, aux crepe) every step.
+        *   Log all loss components (total, main recon, main percep, aux w2v, aux RMVPE) every step.
         *   Implement a separate logging function `log_audio_to_tensorboard`.
 This function should take a few examples from a validation batch, perform an inverse STFT on the original and reconstructed frames, and log the resulting audio.

 *   **Testing & Reporting:**